DarKFeeliN/docs/README.rst

 Here I will document the projects I get my hands on.
 This is by no means a guide how you should do it, but how I do it on the way that I learn how to use all this stuff.
 For you to read and for me to remember.

+There also might be a blog coming with some more info on specific projects at https://www.darkfeelin.de

 Projects
 --------